openstack/monasca-api/docs/monasca-api-spec.md

 * 200 - OK

 #### Response Body
-Returns a JSON array of alarm objects with the following fields:
+Returns a JSON object with an 'elements' array of alarm objects with the following fields:

 * id (string) - ID of alarm definition.
 * links ([link]) - Links to alarm definition.